-Current Level Summary - Based on the responses provided in the EA Assessment, the EA maturity level that most closely identifies your organization's current state for EA Administration is Level 1 - Informal program.
-At Level 1, the organization has identified a need to make staff throughout the enterprise aware of the benefits and concepts of Enterprise Architecture.
-EA awareness efforts are informal and inconsistent.
-Some groups are unsupportive of the efforts and may cause unrest in the organization.
+Current Level Summary - Based on the responses provided in the EA Assessment, the EA maturity level that most closely identifies your organization's current state for EA Involvement is Level 0 - NoProgram.
+At Level 0, there is no program in place for Enterprise Architecture awareness.
+Several independent groups or individuals will be typically working to solve a single issue.

+Next Level Summary - The next level is Level 1 - Informal Program.
+At Level 1 the organization has identified a need to make staff throughout the enterprise aware of the benefits and concepts of Enterprise Architecture.